NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Staggers
     - Ends earlier
     - Sped up recovery on hit
+- 8B
-- 8B cannot be subbed until later
+    - Cannot be subbed until later
+    - Has proper distance between characters after the move finishes to prevent OTG hits
 - 8A
     - Hitbox slightly bigger
     - Grabbable the entire move